felixjung/blog-posts/posts/go-tests/index.md

 In case you are not familiar with how table tests in Jest work, I will walk you through it.

 1. In our call to `each()` we pass the _test table_.
 This is a nested array where every element is a test case.
-The test case consists of function parameters and the expected value.
+Each test case consists of function parameters and the expected value.
 You may order these as you like as the values are just forwarded in order.
 2. In the chained call to the return value of `each()` we pass a description of the test and a function to run the test.
 The description is a template string, where the test case values can be rendered using `printf` format.
 The test function receives the values of our test case as arguments.
 3. In our test function we run assertions just like we would in a normal `it()` test.

-Every test case will be run by Jest and we get a nice report of the successes and failures.
+Jest will run every test case and show a nice report of the successes and failures.

 The Go implementation, `Fib` looks as follows.